phorton1/Arduino-theClock3/docs/wood.md

 Where possible, for all the big parts, immediately after cutting I rub down the laser cuts with a **paper towel** to remove as much of the charcoal as is easily done before moving them to my work table.
-The process of cleaning and sanding the laser cut parts is surprisignly *messy* and I find that I need to wash my hands often to prevent the oil from my hands combining with the charcoal dust and leaving marks in the wood.
+The process of cleaning and sanding the laser cut parts is surprisingly *messy* and I find that I need to wash my hands often to prevent the oil from my hands combining with the charcoal dust and leaving marks in the wood.